When to visit the vet?

 Outlook on current research

 A promising area of research is immunotherapy.
 This treatment strategy aims to strengthen the cat’s immune system and enable it to fight cancer cells more effectively.
-Scientists are investigating the possibility of developing special vaccines that stimulate the immune system, or the use of immune checkpoint inhibitors that prevent the immune system from ignoring the cancer cells.
+Scientists are investigating the possibility of developing special vaccines that stimulate the immune system, or the application of immune checkpoint inhibitors that prevent the immune system from ignoring cancer cells.

 Frequently asked questions (FAQs)